BiyuHeLab/PLoSBiol_Koenig2024/README.md

 <li> High-Level dataset (HL) </li>
 <ol>
 <li> ‘01a_RunWavelet_RunFooof.py’, extracts power spectra from wavelet, and with run_fooof(subject, use_400 = True) runs the fooof algorithm on 100 ms temporal resolution power spectra that are first averaged into the 400 ms time windows of interest in the pre-stimulus interval.
-Writes AUC power for each subject.
-The first time this script is run in its entirety, also need to run lines 164 onwards, which ensure that all subjects have the same number of sensors (272). </li>
+Writes AUC power for each subject. </li>

 <li> ‘01b_RunWavelet_RunFooof_scrambled.py’, same as above but for scrambled trials </li>